openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 For Tidepool it is even simpler as you only need your personal login information.

-Please press the "next" button.
+Please press the "NEXT" button.

 ![image](../images/setup-wizard/Screenshot_20231202_140952.png)